A city off the tourist radar and just a stone’s throw from Laos

 Ho’s the boss

-Unlike Vietnam’s bigger cities, Vinh’s streets aren't packed full of street food vendors, making walking easier but eating harder.
-The city is well known for a few specialties, like its barbequed meat in a bread roll, porridge, noodle soup and grilled corn.
-Find all of the above in any local restaurant.
+Unlike Vietnam’s bigger cities, Vinh’s streets aren't packed full of street food vendors, making walking easier.
+Find the specialities the city is known for in its local restaurants: succulent barbecued meats served in bread rolls, grilled corn, and the city's most famous dish, eel soup.

 Sands of time

 Home to crystal-clear waters ripe for safe swimming, Cua Lo beach, about 18km from Vinh, is a great spot to take in a sunset before feasting on fresh seafood.
-The beach is geared more towards locals, so it can get quite busy and loud during Vietnamese holiday periods.
-But it’s fairly quiet otherwise and in the “winter” months you might just have the whole beach to yourself.
-Catch the bus at Vinh Bus Station.
+The beach is a local favourite, so it can get quite busy and loud during Vietnamese holiday periods.
+But it’s fairly quiet otherwise and in the 'winter' months you might just have the whole beach to yourself.

 Visit pine-tree covered Quyet Mountain on the outskirts of town.
-Once you’ve pounded the 400 steps to the top (take water!) you’ll be rewarded with citywide views.
-There’s not a huge amount to do on top but you’ll surely enjoy the breather and value the chance to take some panoramic snaps of the war-damaged city.
+Once you’ve pounded the 400 steps to the top, you’ll be rewarded with views over the city.
+There’s not a huge amount to do on top but you’ll enjoy the breather and value the chance to take some panoramic snaps of the war-damaged city.

 Travel time 15 minutes

 Airport pick-up can be arranged with your hotelBack to top

 Vinh experiences very hot but dry summer weather from June to August.
 The wettest months are from September to November.
 Temperatures and rainfall are at their lowest from December to March.
 Domestic tourism is at its highest during the school holidays in June and July.Back to top